Floydlang/floyd/docs/floyd_speak.md

 #### Not possible:

 - You cannot make constructors.
-There is only *one* way to initialize the members, via the constructor - which always takes *all* members
+There is only *one* way to initialize the members, via the constructor, which always takes *all* members
 - There is no way to directly initialize a member when defining the struct.
 - There is no way to have several different constructors, instead create explicit functions like make_square().
 - If you want a default constructor, implement one yourself: ```rect make_zero_rect(){ return rect(0, 0) }```.